Simon Property Group: 21st century

 In August 2013, Toronto Premium Outlets opened in Halton Hills, Ontario, Canada.
 In October 2014, Premium Outlets Montreal, the second in Canada, opened.
 In May 2018, Premium Outlet Collection YEG opened at Edmonton International Airport.
 In May 2014, the company completed the corporate spin-off of Washington Prime Group, headed by Mark Ordan, the final CEO of Mills Corporation.
 In January 2015, Washington Prime Group acquired Glimcher Realty Trust and was renamed WP Glimcher.
 As part of the deal, Simon acquired Jersey Gardens in Elizabeth, New Jersey and University Park Village in Fort Worth, Texas, while WP Glimcher acquired Brunswick Square in East Brunswick, New Jersey from Simon.

-In March 2015, the company offered $23.3 billion for Macerich; however the offer was rejected and withdrawn in April 2015.
+Two months later, the company offered $23.3 billion for Macerich; however the offer was rejected and withdrawn in April 2015.
 In September 2016, in partnership with Authentic Brands Group and GGP Inc., the company acquired Aéropostale.
 In February 2020, in partnership with Authentic Brands Group, the company acquired Forever 21.

-On March 18, 2020, the company announced the closure of its U.S. shopping malls until March 29, due to the COVID-19 pandemic.
-At the time, it was the largest mall owner in the U.S.

-In August 2020, the company discussed repurposing large stores into warehouses and fulfillment centers for Amazon.
-Also in August 2020, in partnership with Authentic Brands, the company acquired Brooks Brothers and Lucky Brand Jeans.
+In August 2020, in partnership with Authentic Brands, the company acquired Brooks Brothers and Lucky Brand Jeans.
 In December 2020, the company acquired Taubman Centers for $3.4 billion.
 It also acquired J.C.
 Penney in partnership with Brookfield Asset Management.

-In April 2022, it was announced that Simon and Brookfield are set to offer to buy Kohl's.
+In April 2022, Simon and Brookfield offered to buy Kohl's but were rejected.
 Simon purchased a 50% stake in Jamestown, a real estate developer, in October 2022.

-Legal record
+In February 2025, Herb Simon retired as Chairman and Board of Directors.
+In August 2025, Simon Property Group named Executive Vice President, Eli Simon, as their new Chief Operating Officer (COO).

+Litigation

-In 2007, the company was sued for banning the use of Segways, which the plaintiff claimed was in violation of the Americans With Disabilities Act.
+In 2007, the company was sued for banning the use of Segways, which the plaintiff claimed was in violation of the Americans with Disabilities Act.
 In 2009, the company was sued by a nightclub for racial discrimination for allegedly blocking its main entrance since the majority of its clientele were black.

 In 2011, the company was sued for allegedly firing a woman because she was pregnant.

-In 2011, the company agreed to pay $125,000 to settle allegations by the Equal Employment Opportunity Commission that Latino janitors working for the company were subjected to daily verbal attacks because of their national origin.
+In the same year, the company agreed to pay $125,000 to settle allegations by the Equal Employment Opportunity Commission that Latino janitors working for the company were subjected to daily verbal attacks because of their national origin.